belablasi/code-challenge/README.md

 # code-challenge
-Indicium code challenge for Software Developer focusing on data projects
+Indicium code challenge for Software Developers with a focus on data projects

 # Indicium Tech Code Challenge

-Code challenge for Software Developer with focus in data projects.
+Code challenge for Software Developers with a focus on data projects.

 ## Context

-At Indicium we have many projects where we develop the whole data pipeline for our client, from extracting data from many data sources to loading this data at its final destination, with this final destination varying from a data warehouse for a Business Intelligency tool to an api for integrating with third party systems.
+At Indicium, we conduct many projects to develop the whole data pipeline for our clients - from extracting data from many data sources to loading it into a final destination, which varies from a data warehouse for a Business Intelligence tool to an API that integrates with third-party systems.

-As a software developer with focus in data projects your mission is to plan, develop, deploy, and maintain a data pipeline.
+Accordingly, as a software developer, focusing on data projects, your mission is to plan, develop, deploy, and maintain a data pipeline.

 ## The Challenge

 We are going to provide 2 data sources, a Postgres database and a CSV file.

-The CSV file represents details of orders from a ecommerce system.
+The CSV file represents details of orders from an e-commerce system.

-The database provided is a sample database provided by microsoft for education purposes called northwind, the only difference is that the order_detail table does not exists in this database you are beeing provided with.This order_details table is represented by the CSV file we provide.
+The database presented for this challenge is Northwind, a sample database provided by Microsoft for educational purposes; the only difference is that the order_detail table does not exist in this database you are receiving.
+This order_details table is represented by the CSV file we provide.

-Schema of the original Northwind Database:
+The Schema of the original Northwind Database is the following:

 ![image](https://user-images.githubusercontent.com/49417424/105997621-9666b980-608a-11eb-86fd-db6b44ece02a.png)

-Your mission is to build a pipeline that extracts the data everyday from both sources and write the data first to local disk, and second to a database of your choice.
-For this challenge, the CSV file and the database will be static, but in any real world project, both data sources would be changing constantly.
+Your mission is to build a pipeline that extracts the data every day from both sources.
+You should then write the data first to a local disk and to a database of your choice.
+For this challenge, the CSV file and the database will be static, but remember that both data sources would continuously change in any real-world project.

-Its important that all writing steps are isolated from each other, you shoud be able to run any step without executing the others.
+All writing steps must be isolated from each other; hence, you should run any step without executing the others.

 For the first step, where you write data to local disk, you should write one file for each table and one file for the input CSV file.
-This pipeline will run everyday, so there should be a separation in the file paths you will create for each source(CSV or Postgres), table and execution day combination, e.g.:
+This pipeline will run everyday, so there should be a separation in the file paths for each source(CSV or Postgres), table and execution day combination, e.g.:

 ```
 /data/postgres/{table}/2021-01-01/file.format